 Types of Wrenches

-- The pipe wrench is one of the toughest tools in your set, with a long, straight handle and serrated jaws excellent for gripping iron pipe fittings.
+The pipe wrench is one of the most hardened tools in your set, with a long, straight handle and serrated jaws excellent for gripping iron pipe fittings.
 Many refer to this as the Stilson wrench, named for the man credited with the patent.
-The Ridgid pipe wrench is known for its durability, and can last you a lifetime.
+The Ridgid pipe wrench is known for its durability and can last you a lifetime.

-- Chain Wrenches are a tool designed for use with strong hard items such as cast iron or larger galvanized and black iron pipe.
+Chain Wrenches are a tool designed for use with strong hard items such as cast iron or larger galvanized and black iron pipe.
 It can be adjusted to fit the size pipe you are working with to a certain degree, but because the larger pipe would be heavier, more leverage and thus a longer handle is required.
-Chain wrenches step up to different sizes so be sure to double check the size you are working with.
-They use a chain attached in 2 places to a strong rigid handle.
-One of these connections is a permanent connection while the other can be attached at a pivot point once the chain has been wrapped around the pipe.
+Chain wrenches step up to different sizes, so be sure to double-check the size you are working with.
+They use a chain attached in 2 places to a rigid handle.
+One of these connections is a permanent connection, while the other can be connected at a pivot point once the chain has been wrapped around the pipe.
 This is very useful when threading longer, heavier pipe into place.

-- The strap wrench is the perfect tool for tightening or loosening something that you do not want marred or scratched, such as a tub spout.
-The strap is bound between the handle and the spout creating increasing pressure the harder you push/pull it, but because the strap is in place the handle does not touch the spout.
+The strap wrench is the perfect tool for tightening or loosening something that you do not want to be marred or scratched, such as a tub spout.
+The strap is bound between the handle and the spout creating increasing pressure the harder you push/pull it, but because the strap is in place, the handle does not touch the spout.

 Buy Discount Wrenches Online